Investigating Unitarity in Presence of Anomalous Couplings: Conclusions

-\item[(b)] Assuming that the contribution to the anomalous couplings are restricted to have arisen from five CP even dimension six operators, we find that the perturbative unitarity requires vanishing of all anomalous TGCs and QGCs.
+\item[(b)] Assuming that the contribution to the anomalous couplings are restricted to have arisen from five CP-even dimension six operators, we find that the perturbative unitarity requires vanishing of all anomalous TGCs and QGCs.
 Study of the $VV-$ scattering processes shows that the SM along with anomalous couplings in the Higgs - gauge boson sector can preserve unitarity at least upto $\simeq 4\tev$ with 90 \% CL.
 This result is also in agreement with the recent work in reference \cite{Choudhury:2012tk}, where the authors have considered the anomalous Higgs coupling with the top quark and using the best fits of preliminary LHC Higgs data they show that unitarity can be preserved upto 4 TeV unless NP takes over.
-Using the best fit values of the combined analysis with TeVatron and LHC data \cite{Corbett:2012ja}, we observe that the unitarity validation scale can be raised upto 9 TeV. \item[(c)] While this article was revised, Corbett {\it et. al.} \cite{Corbett:2014ora} have performed a similar analysis where they have attempted to constrain the coefficients of dimension six operators based on the perturbative unitarization of $2\to 2$ scattering processes.
-They found that out of a set of six relevant operators, the coefficients which affect only the Higgs couplings can be constrained from global data analysis of Higgs and electroweak data and perturbative unitarity is not violated for $\sqrt{s}\le 3.2$ TeV.
-However, working with the operator which affects only the gauge boson sector would require that the unitarity is violated above $ \sqrt{s}\le 2.4$ TeV.
-Our results on the unitarity violation scale is in complete agreement their analysis.
-However, It is appropriate to mention that unlike theirs, we find that there are only two linearly independent dimension six operators which fix the unitarity violation scale.
-In addition we provide the limits on all anomalous TGC, QGC, $VVH$, $VVHH$ and Higgs self couplings

-\end{enumerate} 0.5 cm With more data from CMS and ATLAS at LHC, we expect to improve the unitarity bound on the anomalous couplings.
+Using the best fit values of the combined analysis with Tevatron and LHC data \cite{Corbett:2012ja}, we observe that the unitarity validation scale can be raised upto 9 TeV. \item[(c)] Comparing our results with that of reference \cite{Corbett:2014ora}, we observe that, unlike theirs, we have only two linearly independent dimension six operators which fix the perturbative unitarity violation scale.
+In addition we provide the limits on all anomalous TGC, QGC, $VVH$, $VVHH$ and Higgs boson self couplings. \end{enumerate} 0.5 cm With more data from CMS and ATLAS at LHC, we expect to improve the unitarity bound on the anomalous couplings.
 Accordingly, the unitarity violation scale can be raised with the shrinking of the allowed region in anomalous couplings.
 On the contrary, if we find these anomalous couplings to be rather large than one needs to invoke a careful study of divergence cancellations with the inclusion of new physics spectrum, to respect unitarity.